Hamiltonian Actions on Homogeneous Bounded Domains: Introduction

 \section{Introduction}

-For a compact or reductive Hamiltonian group action on a Stein manifold, a good theory has been developed if the complexification of the group is also acting on the manifold (see \cite{GS}, \cite{HL} or \cite{HG}).
+Let $X$ be a Kähler manifold with a compact Lie group $K$ acting on $X$ by holomorphic transformations in a Hamiltonian fashion.
+If $X$ is Stein and the complexification $K^\CC$ acts on $X$ holomorphically, there is a well-developed geometric invariant theory showing that if the momentum map is induced by a $K$-invariant potential, the symplectic reduction by $K$ coincides with the categorical quotient $X//K^\CC$.
+Thus the symplectic reduction naturally carries the structure of a Stein space (see \cite{GS}, \cite{HHL} or \cite{HL}).
+For example, this is an essential ingredient in proving an equivariant version of Grauert's Oka Principle (see \cite{HK}).
+Moreover, for real Lie subgroups of $K^\CC$ which are compatible with the Cartan decomposition of $K^\CC$, analogous results were obtained in \cite{HG} using a modified momentum map.
 However, if the complexification does not act, the situation is much more complicated (see \cite{H}).
-An important class of such manifolds are bounded domains in $\CC^d$.
 Let $X$ be a bounded domain in $\CC^d$ and $\textup{Aut}_{\mathcal{O}}(X)$ the group of holomorphic automorphisms of $X$.
 The group $\textup{Aut}_{\mathcal{O}}(X)$ is a real Lie group which acts properly on $X$ (see \cite{C}).
 Assume that $X$ is homogeneous and let $G$ be the connected component of $\textup{Aut}_{\mathcal{O}}(X)$ which contains the identity.
 Since $X$ is homogeneous and connected, $G$ acts transitively on $X$.
-For a fixed base point $x_0\in X$, the isotropy group $G_{x_0}$ is a maximal compact subgroup of $G$ and there exists a decomposition $G=BG_{x_0}$ where $B$ is a simply connected split solvable subgroup of $G$ (see \cite{Kan} and \cite{Vin}).
-In particular, $B$ acts freely and transitively on $X$ (see \cite{Kan}, p.4).
-Further, it is known that every homogeneous bounded domain is biholomorphic to a Siegel domain of genus $1$ or $2$ (see \cite{P}, Appendix).
-On this Siegel domain the group $B$ acts by affine transformations (see \cite{Kan}, §1) and the action extends to the whole $\CC^d$.
+For a fixed base point $x_0\in X$, the isotropy group $G_{x_0}$ is a maximal compact subgroup of $G$ and there exists a decomposition $G=BG_{x_0}$, where $B$ is a simply connected split solvable subgroup of $G$ (see \cite{Kan} and \cite{Vin}).
+In particular, $B$ acts freely and transitively on $X$ (see \cite{Kan}, p.
+4).
+Further, it is known that every homogeneous bounded domain is biholomorphic to a Siegel domain of the first or second kind (see \cite{P}, Appendix).
+On this Siegel domain the group $B$ acts by affine transformations (see \cite{Kan}, Ch.
+1) and the action extends to the whole $\CC^d$.
 Moreover, the complexification $B^\CC$ acts on $\CC^d$ holomorphically.
 The Bergman metric on $X$ defines a Kähler form $\omega_\mathcal{B}$ on $X$.
-In particular, we can view $X$ as a Kähler manifold.
 The form $\omega_\mathcal{B}$ is invariant under biholomorphic maps of $X$.
 In fact, the group $G$ acts in a Hamiltonian fashion on $X$.
 More precisely, there exists a $G$-equivariant real analytic map $\mu:X\longrightarrow\mathfrak{g}^*$, where $\mathfrak{g}^*$ denotes the dual vector space of the Lie algebra of $G$, such that for $x\in X$ and $\xi\in\mathfrak{g}$